15 best luxury hotels in Iceland

 Hotel Borg bedroom

-For a more classic take on Scandinavian style, art deco icon Hotel Borg might just be your perfect pick from the luxury hotels in Iceland.
+For a more classic take on Scandinavian style, I’d recommend art deco icon Hotel Borg as your perfect pick from the luxury hotels in Iceland.

 Reykjavik is again on the doorstep, with the Icelandic Parliament just across photogenic Austurvöllur square.